Distributed Secret Sharing over a Public Channel from Correlated Random Variables: Introduction

-In this paper, we formulate a secret-sharing model that generalizes Shamir's secret-sharing model in three directions.
+In this paper, as illustrated in Figure \ref{fig1b}, we formulate a secret-sharing model that generalizes Shamir's secret-sharing model in three directions.
 First, our model allows a joint design of the creation of the shares by the dealer and the distribution of the shares by the dealer to the participants.
-This contrasts with Shamir's model which considers these two phases independently.
-Second, while Shamir's model assumes that the participants and the dealer have access to information-theoretically secure channels for the distribution of shares, we, instead, only rely on a public channel and correlated randomness in the form of realizations of independently and identically distributed random variables.\footnote{Note that the latter resources are more general than the former resources since they can be used to implement information-theoretically secure channels via a one-time pad when the correlated randomness corresponds to secret keys between the dealer and the participants.} Third, motivated by a wireless network setting discussed next, we further explore the problem of secret sharing in a distributed setting where the dealer is an entity made of multiple sub-dealers.
+This contrasts with Shamir's model which considers these two phases independently, since information-theoretically secure channels are available between the dealer and each participant for the distribution phase.
+Second, while Shamir's model assumes that the participants and the dealer have access to information-theoretically secure channels for the distribution of shares, we, instead, only rely on a public channel and correlated randomness in the form of realizations of independently and identically distributed random variables.\footnote{Note that the latter resources are more general than the former resources since they can be used to implement information-theoretically secure channels via a one-time pad when the correlated randomness corresponds to secret keys shared between the dealer and the participants.} Third, motivated by a wireless network setting discussed next, we further explore the problem of secret sharing in a distributed setting where the dealer is an entity made of multiple sub-dealers.